graph TD

 Returns:

-: Contains parsed arguments withmode
+Namespace: Contains parsed arguments withmodeattribute

 Available Modes: